General Residency Rule for Enrollment in Public Schools

-However, the parent (or the student if age 18 or emancipated minor) has the right to petition the Commissioner of the Department of Education to review a denied transfer, except in cases where the receiving unit does not operate a public school at the student’s grade level.
+However, the parent/guardian (or the student if age 18 or emancipated minor) has the right to petition the Commissioner of the Department of Education to review a denied transfer, except in cases where the receiving unit does not operate a public school at the student’s grade level.
 The Commissioner’s decision in turn may be appealed to the Maine Board of Education.

 School administrative units are responsible to have on file a letter of agreement between the superintendent releasing a student or students and the superintendent accepting the student or students (please see Sample Forms section below).
-If either of the superintendents decides not to approve the transfer, that superintendent shall provide to the parent of the student requesting transfer under this paragraph a written description of the basis of that superintendent’s determination.
-A copy of denial communications to parents should be forwarded to the Commissioner’s office.
+If either of the superintendents decides not to approve the transfer, that superintendent shall provide to the parent/guardian of the student requesting transfer under this paragraph a written description of the basis of that superintendent’s determination.
+A copy of the denial communications to the parent/guardian should be forwarded to the Commissioner’s office.
 Approved transfers should be entered in the student information system (please see the following detailed instructions under Student Information System Reporting Procedures).

 Details Regarding Residency, Tuition and State Education Subsidy

 No tuition may be charged under a Superintendents’ Agreement transfer.